Razzle takes on new dazzle in Broadway-ready ‘A Strange Loop’

 “A Strange Loop” is an entirely original spin on the struggle of making a musical — the backstage in this case being the precincts of Usher’s mind, where dwell his private insecurities, obsessions and pain.
 To make his self-abnegation flesh, Spivey is surrounded — and serially haunted — by six sensational actors who play Usher’s “Thoughts.”
 “It’s your daily self-loathing!” cries one of the Thoughts.
 “Supervisor of your sexual ambivalence!” declares another.
 As the audience follows Usher down the twisty corridors of his despair, we’re sensitized to both the psychological burden of his obesity and the strength it takes to overcome romantic rejection and artistic self-doubt.

-Like the central character of “Tick, Tick … Boom!,” the Jonathan Larson stage musical directed on film by Lin-Manuel Miranda and streaming on Netflix, “A Strange Loop” focuses on a young, struggling theater composer whose talents are as vibrant as his neuroses.
+Like the central character of “Tick, Tick… Boom!,” the Jonathan Larson stage musical directed on film by Lin-Manuel Miranda and streaming on Netflix, “A Strange Loop” focuses on a young, struggling theater composer whose talents are as vibrant as his neuroses.
 Both shows count on an audience that can view an artist’s creative process as a compelling meta-theatrical canvas.
-Even more potently than “Tick, Tick … Boom!”, though, “A Strange Loop” is brutally self-critical.
-It seeks to hold its hero accountable for the turbulent state of his own love life and career — even at it looks with a funny, satirical eye at the judgmental relatives and naysaying advisers who are only too happy to tell Usher what’s wrong with him.
+Even more potently than “Tick, Tick… Boom!,” though, “A Strange Loop” is brutally self-critical.
+It seeks to hold its hero accountable for the turbulent state of his own love life and career — even as it looks with a funny, satirical eye at the judgmental relatives and naysaying advisers who are only too happy to tell Usher what’s wrong with him.

 It takes guts and mad skills to make this construct sing, and Jackson proves to be the writer for the job.
 His score, played by a five-member band conducted by music director Rona Siddiqui, boils and bubbles in an ecstatic cascade of musicality.
 In one hilarious, astonishing number, Usher confronts apparitions from the annals of Black culture and history: The Thoughts appear as Harriet Tubman, James Baldwin, even one who identifies himself as the embodiment of the Oscar-winning “12 Years a Slave” — to taunt Usher with his inability to compose the kind of material that’s made Tyler Perry rich.